Klosmi/html-basics/JS-basic.md

  the HTML representation of a DOM element has attributes, but when represented as a JavaScript object those attributes appear as object properties.
 So, for instance we have a text-box: `<input id="the-input" type="text" value="Name:">`.
 If we want to know what is inside currently in this text-box, we have to read the __property__.
 If we want to know what the __initial value__ of that text-box was, we should read the __attribute__.
   - eg.:
-    *property shwos what is currently inside of the text-box (what the user typed in, here it's "John").
-Attribue shows what was the initial value (value="Name:")*
+    *A property shwos what is currently inside of the text-box (what the user typed in, here it's "John").*
+    *The attribue shows what was the initial value (value="Name:")*
     HTML
     ```
     <input id="the-input" type="text" value="Name:">